robertZaufall/mindmanager_ai/readme.md

 2. Refinement of the map or topic from a development perspective.
 3. Create examples for one, more (selected) or all topics.
 4. Clustering topics from scratch.
-5. Clustering by one or more criterias eg. Organization/Process/Project/Expertise, Capex-Opex perspective.
+5. Clustering by one or more criteria (e.g., Organization/Process/Project/Expertise, Capex–Opex perspective).
 6. Complex cases (multiple calls): eg. refinement + clustering + examples.
 7. Image generation from topics
 8. Professional translation of all topics by DeepL